MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

     - Create approval requests but DO NOT need to check progress between each approval step using the template

-  - Power Apps and Power Automate pay as you go plans as alternatives to per user licenses
+  - Power Apps and Power Automate pay as you go plans offer alternatives to monthly user, application or flow licenses

   - More information: [Licensing overview for Microsoft Power Platform](/power-platform/admin/pricing-billing-skus#power-appspower-automate-for-microsoft-365)